 Before joining the Nebraska attorney general’s office in January 2020, Campbell worked as senior counsel with ADF.
 In that role, he defended his clients’ religious freedom and freedom of speech, with a particular focus on appellate work.
 Campbell has also authored many articles and legal commentary pieces, including some published by USA Today and The Washington Post.

-Campbell earned his Juris Doctor from the University of Akron School of Law, where he graduated summa cum laude in 2006.
+A native of northeastern Ohio, Campbell earned his Juris Doctor from the University of Akron School of Law, where he graduated summa cum laude in 2006.
 Following law school, he clerked for the Honorable Alice M. Batchelder of the U.S. Court of Appeals for the 6th Circuit.
-Campbell is admitted to the state bars of Ohio and Arizona.
+Campbell is admitted to the state bars of Ohio, Arizona, and Nebraska.
 He is also admitted to multiple federal district and appellate courts, including the U.S. Supreme Court.

 A person listed as a contributor has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 In most cases, the biographical information on a person's "contributor" page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
 The Federalist Society takes no position on particular legal or public policy issues.
 All expressions of opinion by a contributor are those of the contributor.

 1127 Connecticut Ave NW

 Washington, DC 20036

 State Power Review Conference